Plankiton/T-Rex/readme.md

 > But never use regular expressions in the `replace` or the translater will replace the especial symbols.

-But this is easy to the translater, you can to use the variables for get informations of the text:
+You can too to use the variables for get informations of the text:

 ```YAML
 "^word \-\> %foobar&": "%foobar& is a stranger word!"